JongWasTaken/ConstructionWand-Fabric/README.md

 # Construction Wand for Fabric

-This is an unofficial work-in-progress port of [ConstructionWand](https://github.com/Theta-Dev/ConstructionWand) by Theta-Dev for Minecraft 1.20.1 (and later 1.21).
+This is an unofficial port of [ConstructionWand](https://github.com/Theta-Dev/ConstructionWand) by Theta-Dev for Minecraft 1.20.1 (and later 1.21).
+It is currently being tested, though it seems that all features have been implemented correctly.

 ## Downloads
 Downloads are not yet available.
 This port will be published to Modrinth and CurseForge once it is ready.

-## Current Issues
-- Only the infinity wand actually works
-- Only works in creative mode currently
-- Angel core seems to not do anything right now
-- JEI api is currently not implemented

 ## License
 Credits go to [Theta-Dev](https://github.com/Theta-Dev/) for creating the original mod.